martynbiz/editableText/README.md

 });
 ```

 So when the user has updated the field, the onSave callback will be triggered.
 In this case, it saves the change.
+See example <a target="_blank" href="http://jsfiddle.net/bizt/y4p9u/12/">here</a>.

 ## Options